BagheshriSK/Bar-Crawling/README.md

 Permutation entropy and complexity method was tested to check if it is reliable in differentiating heavy drinking vs. sober cases.

+Use the data provided in this article: https://archive.ics.uci.edu/dataset/515/bar+crawl+detecting+heavy+drinking) Key features in the dataset:
+1. Accelerometer data of the subject in all three directions
+2. TAC readings of all the subjects

-Use the data provided in this article: https://archive.ics.uci.edu/dataset/515/bar+crawl+detecting+heavy+drinking) Use Permutation Entropy & Complexity functiions from: https://github.com/srk-srinivasan/Permutation-Entropy
+Use Permutation Entropy & Complexity functiions from: https://github.com/srk-srinivasan/Permutation-Entropy